heroku/devcenter-java/README.md

 ## Declare Dependencies in `pom.xml`

 Cedar recognizes Java apps by the existence of a `pom.xml` file.
 Here's an example `pom.xml` for the Java/Jetty app we created above.
-The `maven-appassembler-plugin` generates an execution wrapper with the correct `CLASSPATH`.

 ### pom.xml